 , although in that nifty-creative Howard Hughes and Orson Welles

 way) Comic Book

-writer of all time, Alan Moore was born in Northampton, England, and got his start writing and drawing cartoon strips for magazines such as Doctor Who Magazine
+writer of all time, Alan Moore was born in Northampton, England in 1953, and got his start writing and drawing cartoon strips for magazines such as Doctor Who Magazine

 and The NME

 .
 He moved on to get regular work at Marvel UK, where he wrote the Captain Britain

 comic, and 2000 AD